Bhargavv2907/Budgetor/README.md

 - Data is private to your browser — nothing is sent to any server
 - Use the **Export** feature in Settings to back up your data as CSV

-## 📄 License

-MIT License — free to use, modify, and distribute.

----

-Made with ❤️ using vanilla web technologies.